 Taylor first introduced us to Tiger Butter when her fourth grade teacher brought some to class.
 It seemed so exotic with its swirls and stripes.
-It has been a favorite ever since and the girls always love to give it to friends at Christmas.
-Since this is such an easy recipe, you can get the kids involved.
+It’s been a favorite ever since and the girls always love to give it to friends at Christmas.
+Since this is such an easy recipe, you can get the kids involved, all you need is a microwave.
 It’s so much fun to make the swirls.

 What do you need for this creamy Christmas candy

 All you need is three ingredients, so make sure you use the best quality you can find.
 Two of the ingredients are probably in your pantry, peanut butter and semis-sweet chocolate chips.
 The third ingredient is white chocolate.
-If you want this to be super creamy and melt in your mouth, then use a really good quality white chocolate bar, white chocolate chips don’t work as well.
+If you want this to be super creamy and melt in your mouth, then use a really good quality white chocolate bar, or white chocolate chips or wafers.
 Please do not use almond bark, it is not white chocolate.

-- Peanut Butter – Jiff Creamy for me
+- Peanut Butter – Jiff creamy for me, or crunchy if you want more texture

 - White Chocolate bar – Ghirardelli or Lindt